 December 14th.
-Norwegian Roald Amundsen leads a five man expedition that reaches the South Pole for the first time.1912
+Norwegian Roald Amundsen leads a five man expedition that reaches the South Pole for the first time.

 January 18th.
 Britain's Captain Robert Falcon Scott reaches the South Pole to discover he has been beaten by Amundsen.
 All of the five man team (Scott, Bowers, Evans, Oates and Wilson), are to perish on the return journey only 11 miles from supply depot.
 Bodies are not discovered until November.

-across George V Land back to his base at Commonwealth
+begins his trek across George V Land back to his base

-Bay.
-His two companions had died, and against the
+at Commonwealth Bay.
+His two companions had died, and

-odds he makes it home.
-A new section of coast is
+against the odds he makes it home.
+A new section of

-discovered and described, and radio is used for
+coast is discovered and described, and radio is used

 October.
 Ernest Shackleton returns to Antarctica in an attempt to complete the first crossing of the continent.
 The goal is not attained, but one of the greatest adventures of all time follows.
 Their ship is crushed in the sea ice and a small party sets out for South Georgia and the whaling station.
 The party is eventually rescued in 1917.1923

 The beginning of large-scale factory ship whaling in the Ross Sea.